 PagerDuty’s integration with AWS CloudTrail enables automated response workflows for activities that could affect compliance and security issues in your AWS ecosystem.
 PagerDuty provides the opportunity to group alerts alongside other ongoing issues and it has seamless integrations with systems of record like JIRA and SNOW.
 This is a one-way integration, sending alerts to PagerDuty.

 Follow the instructions below to configure AWS CloudTrail with PagerDuty.
-If you have any questions or need any assistance, please contact our support team at email@example.com.
+If you have any questions or need any assistance, please contact our Support team.

 There are two ways that AWS CloudTrail can be integrated with PagerDuty: via Global Event Rules or through an integration on a PagerDuty Service.

-- From the Configuration menu, select Event Rules
+- From the Services menu, select Event Rules and click your Default Global Ruleset.

 - On the Event Rules screen, copy your Integration Key.